-Today, there are many disciplines in which divers can compete against each other, but only eight disciplines are commonly sanctioned for competitions.
-However, freediving techniques are also used in other recreational activities such as snorkeling, spearfishing, or for sports such as underwater hockey and wrestling.
+Today, freediving is governed by organizations that oversee and regulate freediving competitions and record attempts, as well as education systems.
+There are many disciplines in which divers can compete against each other, but only eight disciplines are commonly sanctioned for competitions.
+Finally, freediving techniques are also used in other recreational activities such as snorkeling, spearfishing, or for sports such as underwater hockey and wrestling.

 But freediving is about more than "just" holding your breath establishing who can stay underwater the longest or dive the deepest.
 It is about quieting and controlling the mind, training your breath and the breathing muscles, understanding your relationship and connection with nature and the elements that surround you.

 HOW DO YOU PRACTICE FREEDIVING & WHAT ARE THE DIFFERENT DISCIPLINES?

 When you practice freediving, basically there are three kinds of different styles.
 Some of those styles takes place in the in standard pool facilities, normally a 25 meter of 50 meter pool.
 On the other hand, for depth disciplines the ocean is preferred.
 If this is not possible, alternatively dive-tanks can be used to have the required depth for the courses.
 Please see below the full overview.

 This style in freediving normally takes place in a swimming pool.
 During this discipline, you will lay in the pool and hold your breath.
 The idea is to not move and try to stay as long under water as you can.
 When you conduct a course with Freedive4Me, a Static session will always be included as standard curriculum to get more comfortable with your breath-hold and to understand what is happening within your body during that breath-hold.